-It is unclear whether or not these new team members will be officially hired as staff or just contractors, as the company's current moderators are.
+But as TechCrunch points out, “What is not clear is whether these are full-time employees or contractors, and how screeners will, in effect, be screened.”
 According to Zuckerberg, this bolstered community operations team will be able to more effectively root out offensive content on Facebook, before too many people see it.
 Zuckerberg goes on to say:

 These reviewers will also help us get better at removing things we don't allow on Facebook like hate speech and child exploitation.
 And we'll keep working with local community groups and law enforcement who are in the best position to help someone if they need it -- either because they're about to harm themselves, or because they're in danger from someone else.

 Since launching Facebook Live last spring, the company has been mired in controversy over the feature.
 Everything from sexual assault to suicide has appeared on the platform, and many critics say the company rushed the product to market without adequately equipping itself for these challenges.

 The solution may not just be increased moderation.
 When Facebook faced allegations of bias among its trending stories team last year, the company decided to eliminate the department's entire human staff.
 Similarly, the Pulitzer prize winning photo of "Napalm Girl" was briefly blocked by Facebook's moderators, causing an uproar.
 Facebook's leadership, when faced with a public relations problem, has a tendency to make large gestures that signal towards solutions.
 But when it comes to understanding the content that actually appears on the platform, things are perhaps more complicated than they let on.